No products in the cart.

 If you’re into interior design, for example, you could explore cushion covers or keepsake box lining.
 With the same hardwearing properties and scope for gorgeous design, the possibilities are endless!

 Of course, depending on your function, you may want to go with a plainer design – grey PVC tablecloth, for example, provides a uniform finish that can be used in contrast with many other colour schemes.
-Grey is a great base colour, as are black and white, though black is best used for indoor events so as not to absorb too much sunlight and heat.
+The colour grey is a great base colour, as are black and white, though black is best used for indoor events so as not to absorb too much sunlight and heat.

 Explore our range of tablecloth options